tezos/tezos/docs/introduction/alphanet.rst

 ::

-   ./alphanet.sh client register key <mgr> as delegate
+   ./alphanet.sh client register key "my_account" as delegate

 Once registered, an *implicit account* can participate in baking for its own balance plus the balance of *originated accounts* and